Contemporary Craft at the Renwick Gallery

 Colorful multi-media vase

 SAAM’s branch location for contemporary craft, the Renwick Gallery, showcases the dynamic landscape of American craft today.
-Currently on view are more than 100 works in a range of mediums from fiber and ceramics to glass, metal, wood, and mixed media.
+Currently on view are works in a range of mediums from fiber and ceramics to glass, metal, wood, and mixed media.
 These objects deepen the history of the studio craft movement while also introducing contemporary artworks that push the boundaries of what we interpret the handmade to be in the twenty-first century.

 Description